 Anker Soundcore Motion Boom Plus Review: Can it beat the JBL Xtreme 3?

-Following the successful launch of the Soundcore Motion Boom in 2021, the audio brand brought to us by Anker have launched the Soundcore Motion Boom Plus, an impressively loud speaker with a surprisingly lengthy list of features, all for a pretty affordable price of £189.99.
+Following the successful launch of the Soundcore Motion Boom in 2021, the audio brand brought to us by Anker launched the Soundcore Motion Boom Plus, an impressively loud speaker with a surprisingly lengthy list of features, all for a pretty affordable price of £189.99.

 Heavy-duty portable speakers, like the Motion Boom Plus, are seeing a revival of sorts and becoming a popular choice for outdoor listening, room-filling audio on the go and of course, parties.